ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-# Inside Out Positional Tracking (6DoF) for ARCore v1.0.0
+# Inside Out Positional Tracking (6DoF) for GearVR using ARCore v1.0.0
-ARCore v1.0.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7 and possibly the S8, S8+ and Note8.
+ARCore v1.0.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7, S8, S8+ and Note 8.